Developing details on deadly workplace shooting

 Demings said that all indications found show that the subject lives alone, has no family in the area, is a veteran of the U.S. army, and was honorably discharged in 1999.

-Heavily-protected deputies entered the home of John Neumann right before 6 Monday night to learn more as to why Neumann went on a deadly rampage.
+Heavily-protected deputies entered the home of John Neumann right before 6 Monday night to search for clues as to why Neumann went on this deadly rampage.

 The latest government statistics show say fatal workplace shootings like the one in Orlando, Fla., on Monday have ticked upward in the United States, according to the Associated Press.